 I love granola.
-I can eat it by the bag, but it is one of those foods that seems like a healthy choice when you see it on the store shelf but despite the marketing label (organic! whole-grains!) when you read the ingredient list on the back of the package, it is usually riddled with sugar and processed ingredients.
+I can eat it by the bag, but it is one of those foods that seems like a healthy choice when you see it on the store shelf but despite the marketing label (organic! whole-grains!) it is usually riddled with added sugar and processed ingredients.

 Hubby asked me if I would pick up a bag of granola from the grocery store and after reviewing all the ingredient labels, I couldn't find even one that didn't have an added sugar as the first ingredient.
 Now, don't get me wrong, I eat junk food sometimes too (I'm not a robot) it's just that I don't like when the foods that are supposed to be healthy turn out to really be junk food in disguise.